 - Applications are available online here.

-- Complete application and email supporting documentation to email@example.com.
+- Complete the application and email supporting documentation to email@example.com.

 Applications are assessed by the Student Assistance Fund committee.
 This may include members of the Student Experience team as well as other administrative and academic staff, and a member of the Students’ Union.
 Students’ application details will be held in strict confidence.